Exempt Building Work

 The completed notification form should be submitted though the Sharefile Portal along with supporting information that describes the work in appropriate detail.

-Download: AF EXOWN- Notification of Building Work- Owner Decided Exemption (PDF, 385KB) (NEW)
+Download: AF EXOWN- Notification of Building Work- Owner Decided Exemption (385KB) (NEW)

 Exemption 2- Discretionary Exemptions by the Territorial Authority